 5. Hormonal Imbalance

 Sometimes when natural hormones aren’t released in a balanced manner, children, as well as adults, can face a wide range of symptoms.
 In children, this can lead to symptoms such as dry skin, slow growth, fatigue and sometimes, constipation.

 Signs and Symptoms

 As a parent to an infant or toddler, you are most observant to the smallest of cues, and one of the most vital of these is the bowel movement.

 Whatever the routine of your child may be, you tend to get accustomed to the same.
-However, changes are bound to come in with development milestones, age and introduction of solid foods.
-Sometimes, you may observe your child straining to pass stool or notice small balls of poop in her diaper.
+However, changes are bound to come in with development milestones, age, and introduction of solid foods.
+Sometimes, you may observe your child straining to pass stool or notice small balls of poop in his diaper.
 If constipation continues, the baby may get irritable or cranky.
 Most parents get alerted when the bowel movement goes altogether missing in the child for a few days.
-In extreme cases, the stool may be accompanied by blood which can come from a tear of the rectal walls.
+In extreme cases, the stool may be accompanied by blood, which can come from a tear of the rectal walls.

 Due to changes in dietary intake, regular growth milestones and changes in their body, babies may tend to get constipated occasionally.
 However, as a parent, you can take precautionary measures to prevent constipation.

-- Ensure healthy diet including good portions of fruits and vegetables accompanied with a good fluid intake.
+- Ensure a healthy diet including good portions of fruits and vegetables accompanied by good fluid intake.

 - Encourage movement and exercise as your baby grows.

 - Give ample tummy time to your baby.